-The buildings insurance doesn't cover damage to any of your contents however this is caused - for example, damage by flood from a burst pipe or a fire wouldn't be covered.
+The building insurance doesn't cover damage to any contents however this is caused - for example, damage by flood from a burst pipe or a fire wouldn't be covered.
 That's why it's important to think about home contents insurance.